 5. Are you missing a 5 year “upgrade” plan?

-If I were in your shoes and I said yes to any of these questions, I’d run a process benchmarking to see where you can improve your operations.
-Whatever’s missing, there is a good chance it is costing you millions of dollars.
+If we were in your shoes and we said yes to any of these questions, we’d run a process benchmarking to see where you can improve your operations.
+Whatever is missing, there’s a good chance it’s costing you millions of dollars.